Jiang-Yutong/DAGC/README.md

 # DAGC: Data-Volume-Aware Adaptive Sparsification Gradient Compression for Distributed Machine Learning in Mobile Computing

 This repository is the implementation of  [DAGC: Data-Volume-Aware Adaptive Sparsification Gradient Compression for Distributed Machine Learning in Mobile Computing](https://arxiv.org/abs/2311.07324).
-Our code reference https://github.com/felisat/federated-learning.
+Our code references the repository https://github.com/felisat/federated-learning.

-### Usage
+## Usage

 `python main.py --dataset='CIFAR10' --model='CNN3'`

 will run the experiment on the CIFAR10 dataset.

-### Citation
+## Citation

 [Paper](https://arxiv.org/abs/2311.07324)